Alvin Darling: Music career

 His music recording career commenced in 1990, with the release of two albums, I've Learned to Put My Trust in God and Expect a Miracle on October 17, 1990, by Savoy Gospel Records, yet both failed to chart.
 The subsequent album, Medley of Praise, was released in 1992 by I Am Records, and it was his breakthrough released upon the Billboard Gospel Albums at No. 26.
 He released, Hold On...To The Promise, on September 13, 1994, by CGI Records, but it did not chart.
 His next release, There's an Answer in Prayer, was released by Savoy Gospel Records on January 17, 1995, however it did not place on any charts.

+in 1996, Darling contributed to the Academy Award-winning 1996 soundtrack for the film The Preacher's Wife, which has gone on to become the best-selling gospel album of all time.
+Whitney Houston's cover of Darling's song "He's All Over Me" was one of the more popular songs on the album.

-The album, Blessing Coming Through for You, released by them as well on September 15, 1998, and it performed likewise with no placements.
+The album, Blessing Coming Through for You, was released on September 15, 1998, and it performed with no chart placements.
 His subsequent release, You Deserve My Worship, was released on April 12, 2005, and this time around it placed on the Gospel Albums chart at No. 44.
 He released, My Blessing Is on the Way, on April 17, 2007, by Emtro Gospel Records, and this charted at No. 20 on the aforementioned chart.
 The album, You Can Make It, was released by Emtro Gospel Records on October 20, 2009, and this placed on the Gospel Albums at No. 11, while getting a placement on the Heatseekers Albums at No. 29.
 His album, Waiting Right Here, was released in 2013 by Emtro Gospel Records, and it placed at No. 15 on the Gospel Albums, while it charted at No. 27 on the Heatseekers Albums.
 He received a Stellar Awards nomination at the 23rd edition, for Traditional Group/Duo of the Year category.
-He even got a GMA Dove Awards nomination at the 37th GMA Dove Awards for Traditional Gospel Recorded Song of the Year.
+He also received a GMA Dove Awards nomination at the 37th GMA Dove Awards for Traditional Gospel Recorded Song of the Year.